 A project by the Department of Energy that promotes energy efficiency, Wattmatters.org.ph has an online consumption calculator that lets you find out how much each of your appliances contributes to your monthly Meralco bill.

-Unlike the Meralco Appliance Calculator, the Wattmatter Calculator allows computing for two or more appliances simultaneously to get your total monthly bill.
+Unlike the Meralco Appliance Calculator, the Wattmatter Calculator allows you to simultaneously compute for two or more appliances to get your total monthly bill.

 How to File a Complaint for Meralco Bill Disputes